AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 1. **Main Page** - This page shows all the contacts in the application.
 You can view the details of each contact by clicking on the contact.
 2. **Payroll Page** - This page shows the payroll of all employees for a given date range.
 You can view the details of each contact by clicking on the contact.
 3. **Schedule Page** - This page shows the schedule of all employees for a given date.
 You can view the details of each contact by clicking on the contact.

+### Command Type
+With the 3 different pages, different types of commands can also be used to navigate the application.
+These types are as follows:
+1. **Main Page Commands** - These commands when used will navigate to the main page of the application.
+2. **Payroll Page Commands** - These commands when used will navigate to the payroll page of the application.
+3. **Schedule Page Commands** - These commands when used will navigate to the schedule page of the application.

 ## Known issues
 1. When using multiple screens, if you move the application to a secondary screen and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.